Weighted Random Sampling over Data Streams: Algorithms for WRS Problems

 We consider weighted random sampling from populations where each item can be replaced at most a bounded number of times (Figure~\ref{fig:wrs-k}).
 An analogy would be to randomly select $m$ products from an automatic selling machine with $n$ different products and $k$ instances of each product.
 The challenge is of course that the weighted random sample has to be generated in one-pass over an initially unknown population.

-\begin{itemize} \item {\bf Problem WRS-k-P:} Sampling from a population of $n$ weighted items where each item can be selected up to $k \leq m$ times.
-The weights of the items are used to determine the probability that the item appears in the random sample.
-The expected number of occurrences of an item is determined by its relative weight.
-An infeasible item will occur exactly $k$ times in each random sample.
+\begin{itemize} \item {\bf Problem WRS-k-W:} Sampling from a population of $n$ weighted items where each item can be selected up to $k \leq m$ times.
+The weights of the items are used to determine the probability that each item is selected at each step.

-A general solution, in the sense that each item may have its own multiplicity $k_i \leq k$, is to use a pipeline of $m$ instances of algorithm A-Chao.
-In this scheme, each instance of A-Chao will generate a random sample of size $m=1$.
+A general solution, in the sense that each item may have its own multiplicity $k_i \leq k$, is to use a pipeline of $m$ instances of a A-ES, where each instance will generate a weighted random sample of size $1$.
+Note that either algorithm A-Chao or A-ES can be used, because for samples of size $1$ the outcomes of the two algorithms are equivalent.
 If the first instance is at item $\ell$, then each other instance is one item behind the previous instance.
 Thus, an item of the population is first processed by instance $1$, then by instance $2$, etc. If at some point the item has been selected $k_i$ times, then the item is not processed by the remaining instances and the information up to which instance the item has been processed is stored.
-If the item is replaced in a reservoir at a later step, then it is submitted to the next instance of A-Chao.
+If the item is replaced in a reservoir at a later step, then it is submitted to the next instance of A-ES.
 Note that in this approach, some items might be processed out of their original order.
-This is fine with algorithm A-Chao (both A-Chao and A-ES remain semantically unaffected by any ordering of the population) but may be undesirable in certain applications.
+This is fine with algorithm A-ES (both A-ES and A-Chao remain semantically unaffected by any ordering of the population) but may be undesirable in certain applications. \end{itemize}

-\item {\bf Problem WRS-W-k:} Sampling from a population of $n$ weighted items where each item can be selected up to $k \leq m$ times.
-This time the weight of item determines the probability that it is selected at each step.
-This problem can be handled like WRS-k-P but with algorithm A-ES in place of A-Chao. \end{itemize}